gjury/fullstack-lab/README.md

 This repo is for BriteCore to review as part of an exercise project

 ## Problem
 This solution provides the visualization of data that describes different assets required to provide insurance for.
-The data presented is the values for the different instances and the type of data that the insurer elected to describe the asset.
+The data presented are values for different instances and the type of data that the insurer elected to describe that asset.
+The form is not submitable to be persisted.

 ### Data
 > Deliverables will be either...